CERN/CAiMIRA/caimira/docs/full_diameter_dependence.rst

 one solution would be to recompute the values a second time using :math:`D_{\mathrm{max}} = 100\mathrm{μm}`;
 or perform a approximation using linear interpolation, which is possible and more effective in terms of performance.
 We decided to adopt the interpolation solution.
 The set of points with a known value are given by the default expiration particle diameters for long-range, i.e. from 0 to 30 :math:`\mathrm{μm}`.
-The set of points we want the interpolated values are given by the short-range expiration particle diameters, i.e. from 0 to 100:math:`\mathrm{μm}`.
+The set of points we want the interpolated values are given by the short-range expiration particle diameters, i.e. from 0 to 100 :math:`\mathrm{μm}`.

 To summarize, in the code, :math:`C_{\mathrm{SR}}(t, D)` is computed as follows: